Fresh Lemonade Recipe

 Instructions

-- Serve with ice and fresh lemon slices, if desired.
-Keep refrigerated.
+- Refrigerate until chilled.
+Serve over ice with lemon slices and fresh mint, if desired.

 Notes

-- Store: Refrigerate in a pitcher or sealed jar up to 5 days.
+- Storage: Refrigerate in a sealed pitcher or jar up to 5 days.
+Do not freeze.

 Nutrition